Yellow Hat 365 Completes The Construction And Detailed Interiors of A 12,000 sq ft G+4 Villa In A Record Five Months | www.lokmattimes.com

 Yellow Hat 365 Completes The Construction And Detailed Interiors of A 12,000 sq ft G+4 Villa In A Record Five Months

-New Delhi [India], May 23 (ANI/PNN): In a rare achievement for the Hyderabad real estate sector, Yellow Hat 365 ...

-New Delhi [India], May 23 (ANI/PNN): In a rare achievement for the Hyderabad real estate sector, Yellow Hat 365 finished the construction and detail interior design of a G+4 floors spanning across 12,000 sq ft in five months, along with managing other projects spanning across 8 sites with 1,80,000 sq ft, in 2022.
+New Delhi (India), May 24: In a rare achievement for the Hyderabad real estate sector, Yellow Hat 365 finished the construction and detail interior design of a G+4 floors spanning across 12,000 sq ft in five months, along with managing other projects spanning across 8 sites with 1,80,000 sq ft, in 2022.
 The project was started from ground zero and involved complete construction, with Italian marble, designer washrooms, double-height ceilings, courtyard, and detailed interior along with VRF, automation and solar.

 Yellow Hat 365 is a construction and interior contracting company established by two brothers, Shariq Ahmed and Shoeb Ahmed.
 Shariq is an Electrical Engineer and Shoeb is an MBA graduate with education and job experience in Dubai and London, respectively.